ssec/polar2grid/py/polar2grid/doc/source/getting_started.rst

 :doc:`backends documentation <backends/index>` for available backends.
 Some of the more advanced features provided by Polar2Grid are decribed in the below sections.
 It is recommended that users searching for a feature not explained on this page look at the rest of the Polar2Grid documentation.
-For users looking to make their own custom RGB products, see the :doc:`Compositor's documentation <compositors/index>`.
+For users looking to make their own custom RGB products, see the :doc:`Compositor's documentation <compositors>`.

 Creating True Color as Geotiffs and KML/KMZ
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^